semanticlink/howtohypermedia/content/hypermedia/advanced/1-api-modelling.md

 ---
 title: API Modelling
 pageTitle: "Modelling the API through collections"
-description: "Learn about how collections are modelled in hypermedia"
+description: "Learn about how collections and singletons are modelled in hypermedia"
-question: Which statement about hypermedia servers is correct?
+question: Which statement about hypermedia servers is not correct?
-answers: ["", "", "", ""]
+answers: ["Modelling hypermedia on collections is not the only approach", "Modelling on collections can be separated from the across-the-wire microformat", "Collections are just sets of singleton resources", "None of the above"]
-correctAnswer: 2
+correctAnswer: 3
 ---

 ### Introduction